Central Rail Line and Central Rail Line Extension is the L Line

 New Rail in New Neighborhoods with the L Line Extension

-The Central Rail Extension would connect existing downtown rail service with the 38th & Blake Station on the University of Colorado A Line.
+The Central Rail Extension would connect existing downtown rail service with the 38th & Blake Station on the A Line.
 The L Line would provide rail service between downtown Denver and the 38th & Blake Station, and act as a “loop” around downtown.
 The extension will require new track.

 Sign up for Email Updates